 Ctemplar is another great private and secure email provider.
-Its servers are based in Iceland.
-Iceland is also known for its strict privacy laws to protect citizens’ privacy & freedom.
+Its servers are located in Iceland.
+Iceland is also known for its rigorous privacy laws that protect citizens’ privacy and freedom.

-The email service provides a free plan for basic usage.
-The free plan allows 200 sending emails/day, 10MB attachments, 10GB storage, unlimited folders, and full encryption capabilities.
+The email service offers a free subscription for minimal usage.
+The free plan allows for 200 emails per day, 10MB attachments, 10GB storage, unlimited folders, and full encryption capabilities.
 Subscribe to their paid plans to boost or increase limits.

-Currently, Ctemplar is an invite-only service.
-To receive an invite code, you should know a paid user and ask him for an invite code or request support for an invite code through social media.
-They easily provide the code if you request it on their Reddit page.
+Ctemplar is currently an invitation-only service.
+To obtain an invite code, you either know a paying user and ask him for one, or you must seek support for an invite code through social media.
+They readily provide the code if you request it on their Reddit page.

 Install Ctemplar Apps